-The body of the main program contains a try block in which we place all the server code, followed by an except block.
-The except block catches all exceptions that may be thrown by the code; the intent is that, if the code encounters an unexpected run-time exception anywhere, the stack is unwound all the way back to the main program, which prints the exception and then returns failure to the operating system.
+The body of the main program contains a with block in which we place all the server code.
+If the code throws an exception, it will be handled by the Python interpreter which typically prints out the exception and then returns failure to the operating system.